-If Edward Snowden hadn’t been a real-life character, this movie still could have been made by Stone.
-Stone tends to create films based on once patriotic characters who become embittered with the country after learning its fraud and deception.
+If Edward Snowden hadn’t been a real-life character, Stone could still have made this movie.
+Stone tends to create films based on once-patriotic characters who become embittered with the country after learning about its fraud and deception.
 He did in Platoon.
 He did it in Born on the Fourth of July.
 He did it in Heaven & Earth.
 He did it in JFK.
 He even did it in a movie like Natural Born Killers.
-Snowden was his wheelhouse from the start and, for his take on the story, he did a really great job.
+Snowden was his wheelhouse from the start and did an excellent job with his take on the story.

-By definition, a whistleblower is a person who exposes any information or activity that is deemed illegal, unethical, or not correct within an organization that is either private or public.
+By definition, a whistleblower is a person who exposes any information or activity deemed illegal, unethical, or incorrect within an organization that is either private or public.
 The information on alleged wrongdoing can be classified in many ways: violation of company policy/rules, law, regulation, or threat to public interest/national security, as well as fraud and corruption.
 So why wouldn’t we want to have more of those people?
-Don’t we want the companies we are paying money to and the organizations we are supporting to do legal and ethical things?
+Don’t we want the companies we pay money to and the organizations we support to do legal and ethical things?
 I certainly do.
 I remember when I was a cashier at Safeway.
-A fairly decent percentage of the other checkers who worked the late afternoon/evening shifts were letting their friends come in and basically pay hundreds of dollars worth of stuff for pennies on the dollar either by abusing the instore coupon system or simply not scanning items and instead just putting them in a bag.
+A fairly decent percentage of the other checkers who worked the late afternoon/evening shifts were letting their friends come in and pay hundreds of dollars worth of stuff for pennies on the dollar either by abusing the instore coupon system or simply not scanning items and instead just putting them in a bag.
 It bothered me immensely.
 If they were doing it so often and blatantly, I worried who else at that store or who else in the division or else at other grocery stores was doing the same thing.
 We all know that theft is one of the things that cause the prices at stores to rise.
-While I thought it was completely wrong, I was just a 19-year-old college kid who worked at the store during the summer and on holiday breaks.
+While I thought it was wrong, I was just a 19-year-old college kid who worked at the store during the summer and on holiday breaks.
 I certainly wasn’t going to say anything.
-However, when I went back to college that fall, I learned that many of these employees had been caught and subsequently fired from their jobs.
+However, when I returned to college that fall, I learned many of these employees had been caught and fired.

 While I wanted to tell management, if nothing else through an anonymous note, to pay closer attention to some of these employees, I didn’t.
 I didn’t think it was my place, and I was scared.
-I can’t imagine what Edward Snowden was thinking when he decided to blow the whistle on the National Security Agency (NSA) in 2013 by releasing thousands of classified documents without authorization to a trio of journalists working for The Guardian.
-The story begins and ends with flashbacks, which helps tie together loose ends.
-The movie is mostly told through flashbacks, though, which can be outstanding.
+I can’t imagine what Edward Snowden thought when he blew the whistle on the National Security Agency (NSA) in 2013 by releasing thousands of classified documents without authorization to a trio of journalists working for The Guardian.
+The story begins and ends with flashbacks, which help tie together loose ends.
+The movie is mainly told through flashbacks, which can be outstanding.
 When a movie director doesn’t, it can be a disaster.
 Fortunately, Stone was the former throughout the storytelling of this movie.

 Snowden had one desire in life.
 And that was to serve his country as a member of the United States Army.
-So when he was medically discharged due to a degenerative issue with his legs, he decided to use his mind to help defend the country he loved.
+So, when he was medically discharged due to a degenerative issue with his legs, he decided to use his mind to help defend the country he loved.
 First, hired by the Central Intelligence Agency (CIA) and later the NSA, he learned more and more about computer networks, hacking, and, most importantly, protecting confidential information.
 And the more he excelled at his job, the more he was needed and the more he was filled in on how our country operated post-911.
-Because of his position and his level of skill, he learned more in a quick period of time about United States intelligence than 99.999% of Americans will ever know.
-Being just a geek with good intentions, Snowden was surprised to know the level of surveillance that these organizations were conducting both domestically and abroad.
-He believed, naively like many of us, that the United States government was following its own laws and not conducting illegal searches and seizures.
+Because of his position and skill level, he quickly learned more about United States intelligence than 99.999% of Americans will ever know.
+Being just a geek with good intentions, Snowden was surprised to see the level of surveillance these organizations conducted domestically and abroad.
+He believed, naively like many of us, that the United States government was following its laws and not conducting illegal searches and seizures.
 Little did he know about The Patriot Act (signed into law by then-President George W. Bush in 2001) that allowed the US to provide appropriate tools required to intercept and obstruct terrorism as a result of the acts on 9/11.
-Basically, it gave the US Government the freedom to do whatever it wanted to do and protect itself behind this act.
+It allowed the US Government to do whatever it wanted and protect itself behind this act.

 As a result, Snowden saw many things he didn’t want to see, including killing innocent lives of foreigners who were even remotely connected to those threatening national defense.
-Now to think that other countries aren’t doing the same thing or wouldn’t be doing the same thing if they had the same level of resources is absolutely absurd.
-Nonetheless, where is the line drawn between what we can do and what we should be allowed to do.
-Capable that with the fact that we were connecting thought to be terrorists with their contacts and sooner than you can say, “Hey wait for a second,” half the planet is being watched illegally.
+It is absurd to think that other countries aren’t doing the same thing or wouldn’t be doing the same thing if they had the same resources.
+Nonetheless, where is the line drawn between what we can and should be allowed to do?
+Capable that with the fact that we were connecting thought to be terrorists with their contacts and sooner than you can say, “Hey, wait for a second,” half the planet is being watched illegally.
 Long story short, this didn’t sit well with Snowden.
 He agonized over it, and it weighed on his conscience until it got to the point where he had to do something about it.

-Shailene Woodley (The Descendants, The Spectacular Now) has long ago since arrived.
-Already carrying a moneymaking franchise (Divergent), she’s not quite Jennifer Lawrence, but she’s not as far behind as people think.
-While she wasn’t perfectly cast for this film (just as Nicolas Cage, Tom Wilkinson, Melissa Leo, and Timothy Olyphant were either), Lindsay Mills’ relationship with Edward was important.
+Shailene Woodley (The Descendants, The Spectacular Now) has since arrived.
+She already has a moneymaking franchise (Divergent), and she’s not quite Jennifer Lawrence, but she’s not as far behind as people think.
+While she wasn’t perfectly cast for this film (just as Nicolas Cage, Tom Wilkinson, Melissa Leo, and Timothy Olyphant weren’t either), Lindsay Mills’ relationship with Edward was important.
 This carefree liberal he quickly fell in love with and had some tumultuous times while living in different parts of the world was one of the main reasons he ultimately leaked his information.
 Finally, a guilty conscience could weigh on him no longer.
-He thought of the NSA’s actions on innocent people worldwide and, though he knew he’d be labeled a traitor by many, it was worth it to him for the world to know what illegal activities were being conducted.
+He thought of the NSA’s actions on innocent people worldwide, and though he knew he’d be labeled a traitor by many, it was worth it to him for the world to know what illegal activities were being conducted.

 Again, this is just Stone’s take on the story.
-In his version of the story, Snowden comes across as a very sympathetic character who risked his life to do what he thought was the right thing to do.
+In his version of the story, Snowden comes across as a sympathetic character who risked his life to do what he thought was right.
 And, as mentioned earlier, Gordon-Levitt (who everyone likes) was the right man to play the lead.
 I was glad to see on Rotten Tomatoes that this movie was listed as a drama and biopic.
-There were moments where I couldn’t tell if we were supposed to have suspense in some of the scenes, but if we were, they definitely weren’t there.
-This was a gentler and more personable Stone film…one we really haven’t seen from this accomplished actor before.
-I appreciated the detail and the development of characters who had to make tough decisions and how some were deeply affected by what they did or didn’t do and some who weren’t affected at all.
+There were moments where I couldn’t tell if we were supposed to have suspense in some of the scenes, but if we were, they weren’t there.
+This was a gentler and more personable Stone film we haven’t seen from this accomplished actor before.
+I appreciated the detail and the development of characters who had to make tough decisions, how some were deeply affected by what they did or didn’t do, and how some weren’t affected.

 The film’s not for everyone.
-If you know the story and deemed Snowden a traitor, you’ll probably be angered by it.
+You’ll probably be angered if you know the story and deem Snowden a traitor.
 However, I was deeply impressed by how involved I became with it.
-I was worried it might be dry or that it would be so over my head that I wouldn’t like it.
+I was worried it might be dry or be so over my head that I wouldn’t like it.
 Neither of those happened.
 It made me want to go back and learn more about the infamous WikiLeaks of 2013.
 It was worth my $12 to see it in the theater.
 It might be for you as well.

 Plot 7.5/10 (an important story to be told despite the well-received documentary Citizenfour, which had just been released a year before…this was just one take on the story…and it was a very anti-government approach that focused on the lead character’s actions and the way that the director chose to tell his story…a story that was controversial but always made it seem like Snowden was doing the right thing)